14 Best Quicken Alternatives for 2024 (#1 is Free)

 TillerMoney - Quicken Alternative

-I've been using Tiller for three years for both my personal and small business budgets.
+I've used Tiller for three years for my personal and small business budgets.
 Tiller is ideal for those who love working with spreadsheets.
 I will caution you that setting up Tiller can be a bit daunting.
 The good news is that they have videos to walk you through each step.
 If I can do it, you can do it.

 One thing to keep in mind is that you must manually categorize each transaction.
 For some, this is a show-stopper.
 They want the convenience of tools like Empower that automate this process.
 For others, they would prefer to categorize transactions themselves.
 It forces them to look at each entry, understand how they spent money, and properly categorize the expenses.
 Tiller does offer an auto-category tool that you can use to categorize transactions based on the description automatically.